zchochul/AliceO2/README.md

 # AliceO2
 In this repository you can find instructions on how to get started with O2 Framework.
 Keep in mind that this framework is constantly evolving and many files in this repository can be outdated.
 ## How to install O2 Framework?
-Build O2 with alibuild as explained [here](https://aliceo2group.github.io/analysis-framework/docs/installing/).
-You need to follow instructions [here](https://alice-doc.github.io/alice-analysis-tutorial/building/custom.html) but do not follow instructions on "build packages" there.
+Build O2 with alibuild as explained in [ALICE O2 documentation](https://aliceo2group.github.io/analysis-framework/docs/installing/).
+You need to follow instructions in [Installation via alibuild](https://alice-doc.github.io/alice-analysis-tutorial/building/custom.html) but do not follow instructions on "build packages" there!
 You also need to acquire GRID certificate, it's explained in detail [here](https://alice-doc.github.io/alice-analysis-tutorial/start/cert.html).
 Keep in mind most of us use Ubuntu 18.04 / 20.04.
 ## Updating ALICE system
 ALICE O2 Framework is constantly evolving so remember to stay up-to-date with the official repo.
 In `alice/alidist`, `alice/O2` and `alice/O2Physics` use: <br>